Payroll Withholdings: Taxes & Benefits Paid By Employees

 This section of payroll accounting focuses on the amounts withheld from employees' gross pay.
-(In Part 4 of payroll accounting we will discuss the payroll taxes that are not withheld from employees' gross pay.)
+(Later we will discuss the payroll taxes that are not withheld from employees' gross pay.)

 - Employee portion of Social Security tax